avilleret/Gem-wiki/plugins/imageMAGICK.md

-imageMAGICK.md - image loader/saver using imageMAGICK.md
+imageMAGICK - image loader/saver using ImageMagick
 ===

+It either uses Magick++ (C++-bindings) or MagickCore (C-bindings), whatever is available.